 We offer a wide range of free, cross-curricular workshops and assemblies for Years 3 through to 13, encouraging critical thinking through creative and collaborative learning methods such as role-play, group debates and origami.

-We also have five free teaching packs, which provide lesson plans to aid in enthusing students on nuclear weapons and peace issues.
+We also have five free teaching packs*, which provide lesson plans and accompanying resources to enable teachers to run our activities with their own students.
 Our sessions and resources are highly relevant to the curriculum in numerous subjects, including English, RE, History, Citizenship and Physics; as well as helping to meet SMSC and Prevent requirements.
 Our work is very highly-regarded!

 In addition, we offer free training sessions for new teachers – and CPD for established teachers – on how to best explore controversial issues in the classroom.

 We also work with extra-curricular groups, like the Scouts (here making origami peace cranes):